MRtrix3/cmdline-tutorial/docs/introduction.rst

     $ ls -l "$HOME/folder with spaces"

-Note that special characters' meaning can be shell- and context-dependent.
+Note that the meaning of special characters can be shell- and context-dependent.
 For example, in the Bourne Again Shell (bash), the string ``filename[].mif`` is not interpreted but in the Z shell (zsh, the default shell for new user accounts since macOS version 10.15), the opening ``[`` needs to be quoted ``"filename[].mif"`` or escaped using a backslash ``filename\[].mif``.

-For more information, consult your shell's man page or this overview `post <https://unix.stackexchange.com/a/296147>`_,
+For more information, consult your shell's man page or this overview `post <https://unix.stackexchange.com/a/296147>`_.